Alfred Otto Gross: Heath hen

-In 1923, the Massachusetts Department of Fish and Game commissioned Alfred to study and protect the last remaining heath hens in Martha’s Vineyard.
+In 1923, the Massachusetts Department of Fish and Game commissioned Alfred to study and protect the last remaining heath hens in Martha's Vineyard.
 At that time, only 23 individuals remained, a substantial decline from the reported 800 in 1916.
 Through the time of his study, Gross published 17 papers, including his 1928 monograph, The Heath Hen, which was well-received within the national birding community.

 He produced a silent film on the subject, The Heath Hen, to educate the viewers on the important role of the fragile bird populations he studied.
+His film was digitized in 2017; it is now believed to be the last footage of the bird before its extinction.

-Gross described his work with the heath hen species as “the most interesting and rewarding project” and its significance also took place in the greater scientific community.
+Gross described his work with the heath hen species as "the most interesting and rewarding project" and its significance also took place in the greater scientific community.
 The Gross films displayed the final moments of the last heath hen, and it was the first species whose extinction was witnessed firsthand through a digital medium.

 Arctic expeditions

 In 1934, Bowdoin College sent an expedition to the Arctic commanded by Donald B. MacMillan; Gross was the ornithologist assigned to this expedition upon the ship Bowdoin.
 At one point, their tent burned up and the group had to wait for rescue to come while sheltering in an Eskimo village.
 These adventures later led MacMillan to name an island after Gross for his help during this expedition.
-Gross visited the Arctic again later in his life with his wife on world tours.
+Gross visited the Arctic again with MacMillan in 1937, then later in his life with his wife on world tours in the 1950s.

 Later life

-On May 9, 1970, Alfred Otto Gross died at the age of 87 in Greenwich Hospital.
+On May 9, 1970, Alfred Otto Gross died at the age of 87 in Greenwich Hospital, Connecticut.